Piquant White Cheddar Pimento Cheese

 Ingredients

-• 1 8-ounce block aged extra sharp white cheddar cheese, cold
+• 4 ounces aged extra sharp white cheddar cheese, chilled and freshly grated from a block

 • ¼ cup cream cheese, softened to room temperature

-• ½ cup jarred pimentos, drained, liquid reserved IF using as an add-in
+• ½ cup jarred pimentos, drained (reserve liquid if using as an add-in)

 • 3 tablespoons mayonnaise